 2. The Clerk of the Course will. as usual, have full responsibility for the running and conduct of the meeting in accordance with the regulations.
 This includes the control of practice, heats and races, adhering to the timetable, the starting procedure and the stopping or suspending and restarting of races.

 3. The Clerk of the Course will refer any incidents or possible breaches of the regulations to the Stewards of the Meeting, who will be responsible for investigating these and, if they deem it appropriate, imposing any penalties.
 The decision to show the black flag to any competitor will also rest solely with the Stewards of the Meeting, having considered a request from the Clerk of the Course.

-4. The penalties to be applied by the Stewards of the Meeting will be in line with the MSA’s mandatory karting penalties (as revised – see attached).
+4. The penalties to be applied by the Stewards of the Meeting will be in line with the MOTORSPORT UK’s mandatory karting penalties (as revised – see attached).

 5. Any protests must be lodged as usual in accordance with C5.1.2 but they will be heard and adjudicated on by the Stewards of the Meeting, not the Clerk of the Course.
 The usual time limits apply as per C5.2 and the usual protest fees as per Appendix 1 Article 13.1 will apply.

 6. Any appeals against decisions of the Stewards of the Meeting will be heard as usual by the National Court, (but note article 7 below..
 The usual process and time limits as per C7.1 will apply, with the exception of removal of the restriction on grounds for appeal at C7.1.3.
 Any Eligibility Appeal must be submitted as usual in accordance with C7.2.
 The usual appeal fees to the National Court set out in Appendix 1 Article 13.4 will apply.